 - Vote for me!
 Ask students to tell you what they are doing for self-care, then post their responses (with their permission) alongside responses from faculty/staff.
 Create a poll that allows people to vote on their favorite self-care submissions.

 - Ask for help.
 Offer to host virtual meetings with students for whom you have the most concern.
-If you or your team are feeling overwhelmed, consider asking academic advisors, counselors, residential life staff, or other support personnel to assist with check ins too.
+If you or your team are feeling overwhelmed, consider asking advisors, counselors, residential life staff, teachers, or other support personnel to assist with check ins too.

 - Let them hear your voice.
 Purchase Call-Em-All credits, upload all of your student’s phone numbers, and send them a thirty second uplifting group message or “reminder to breathe” during the week.